makersacademy/bowling-challenge/Progress.md

 As a marker
 So I can caculate the total score
 I would like to add the number of knock down of next roll to the socre when spares ;

+user story - 6
+As a marker
+So I can caculate the total score
+I would like to add the 3rd roll in the frame when spares ;